GezzyDax/ObsyncGit/CONTRIBUTING.md

 Releases are automated with [release-please](https://github.com/googleapis/release-please).

-1. When `develop` is stable, maintainers create a PR from `develop` into `main` (merging with "merge commit" to preserve individual commits).
-2. A successful merge into `main` triggers the "Release Please" workflow, which opens an automated release PR (`chore: release x.y.z`).
-This PR bumps crate versions, updates `CHANGELOG.md`, and prepares tags.
+1. Every push to `develop` runs `Promote Develop to Main`, which fast-forwards `main` to the same commit (failures require a maintainer to resolve divergences).
+2. Each push to `main` triggers `Release Please`.
+As soon as at least one user-facing Conventional Commit (`feat`, `fix`, `docs`, `chore`, `ci`, `refactor`, `build`, `style`, `test`, `revert`, `hotfix`) lands, release-please opens a release PR (`chore(main): release x.y.z`).
-3. After review, maintainers merge the release PR. release-please creates the git tag and GitHub Release, which in turn triggers `Release` workflow to publish binaries for Linux, macOS, and Windows.
+3. Review and merge the release PR. release-please creates the git tag and GitHub Release, which starts the `Release` workflow to publish binaries for Linux, macOS, and Windows.
-4. Finally, merge the release PR back into `develop` (usually by fast-forwarding `develop` to `main`) to keep branches in sync.
+4. The `Sync Release Back to Develop` workflow fast-forwards `develop` after a release commit so both branches stay aligned.

 > **Maintainers:** The `Release Please` workflow requires a classic personal access token (PAT) with `repo` scope stored as the `RELEASE_PLEASE_TOKEN` secret.
 This bypasses GitHub's restriction on workflows creating pull requests.
 Generate the PAT from your account and add it under *Settings → Secrets → Actions*.
+>
+> Release detection relies on Conventional Commits; malformed commit messages block releases.
+Ensure the final commits that land on `develop` (typically via squash merge) follow the format before approval.

 ## Development environment